 Curry is a mixture of spices traditionally used in Indian cooking, flavor varies by region, religion and season.
 Vindaloo Curry Powder is a hot spicy curry blend used to make a version of curry that originated in the southwestern Goa region of India.
 A very fragrant mixture of chiles, cinnamon, ginger, cardamom, cloves and other spices with underlying turmeric, garlic and fenugreek notes.
 Add Vindaloo Curry Powder to vinegar and use to marinate meat or seafood prior to cooking traditional vindaloo.
 Combine with a little oil and brush over fish or prawns before cooking.
 Rub on steak, pork chops or chicken before grilling.
 Mix with sour cream or yogurt for a dip or dressing.
-Mixed from: spices, dried chile peppers, turmeric, mustard, salt, tomato powder, garlic, citric acid.
+Mixed from: dried chile peppers, garlic, paprika, turmeric, mustard and spices.

 Recipe: CHICKEN VINDALOO